techClick/reactjs-test/README.md

 # Instrictions

-The first thing that happens on the site is a prompt to access location.
+The first thing that happens on the site is a prompt to access your location.
 Click 'yes' to view the weather details of your city.
-Otherwise, click cancel to continue.
+Otherwise, click 'cancel' to continue.
 This prompt comes up only once no matter your choice.

 ![image info](./src/assets/readme/Capture1.png)

 The next is the screen where the weather forecast for the 15 largest cities is listed in alphabetical order.
+This is the table that will be populated with the cities you search for.

 ![image info](./src/assets/readme/Capture2.PNG)